mofrim/minirt/Readme.md

 ## Most recent TODOs

-- UI feat: move the camera using `wasd` and `+/-`. `wasd` should rotate the camera up/left/down/right and zoom in and out but the focus point remains fixed.
+- [x] UI feat: move the camera using `wasd` and `+/-`. `wasd` should rotate the camera up/left/down/right and zoom in and out but the focus point remains fixed.
 Of course, even nicer would be some mouse control but, meh.

-- UI feat: show a list of available objects in the scene, select one and make the objects parameters modifiable.
+- [ ] UI feat: show a list of available objects in the scene, select one and make the objects parameters modifiable.

-- rewrite idea: how about a completely different approach? using the xpm functions from mlx and then generating images and putting them to screen?!?!
+- [x] rewrite idea: how about a completely different approach? using the xpm functions from mlx and then generating images and putting them to screen?!?!

+- [x] **super good idea:** rewrite xpm-raytrace in a way that the xpm_canvas variable is reused all the time... and a small idea for optimization: maybe it is just possible to compute the new image then compare to the old one and put only pixels to screen that differ.

+- [ ] **handle insides objects correctly !!!** (also placing lights inside objects and so on...)

 ## Ressources